jorjboi/jorjboi.github.io/_projects/snowfakes.md

 The algorithm is as follows:

 #### 1. Diffusion Calculation
 Calculate the diffusion by averaging the vapor diffusion mass among each cell's 6 horizontal neighbors and 2 vertical ones.
-Note that the final diffusion calculation accounts for vertical drift, which happens if a snowflake is falling downwards.
-However, I skip this step for my simulations for simplicty and to ensure symmetrical results.
+Note that the final diffusion calculation accounts for vertical drift, which can happen when a snowflake is falling downwards.
+However, I skip this for my simulations for simplicty and to ensure symmetrical results.

 <!-- $$ d'_t(x) = \frac{1}{7} \sum_{y \in N^T_x} d^\circ_t(y) $$ -->
 <!-- Calculate the vertical diffusion, give a slight anisotropic weight to vertical neighbors:  -->